colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-7-8-where-is-the-economy-headed-in-2021.markdown

 toc: true
 ---
-# Where Is the U.S. Economy Headed in 2021?

 The U.S. economy has been on one of the most turbulent rides in history.
 After a major recession, it grew strongly for several years but then slowed sharply and fell into another recession, which ended almost eight years ago.
 How will it perform in the future?
 The question is not simple to answer because economics is an unpredictable science.

 ## The Impact of COVID-19 On the U.S. Economy